ondrs/node-krawler/README.md

 ## Promises

 If your program flow is based on promises you can easily attach Krawler to your promise chain.
 Method fetchUrl() returns a Q.promise.
-When the promise is full filled, callback function is called with and result object.
+When the promise is full filled, callback function is called with a result object.

 Object has two properties

 * data - parsed/unparsed content of the web page
-* response - result of the mikeal/request
+* response - response object from mikeal/request

 ```javascript